Our motto: We Do Stable Isotopes Better

 As analytical chemists,

-- We develop new techniques in mass spectrometry to measure stable isotopically labeled compounds in humans in new, more precise, and more sensitive ways
+- We develop new techniques in mass spectrometry to measure SIL compounds in humans in new, more precise, and more sensitive ways

 - We develop new methods of sample isolation and derivatization